fusion-git/reaction-timer/README.md

 # reaction-timer
-If you don't have node in your machine (https://nodejs.org/en).
+If you don't have node in your machine [Node Js](https://nodejs.org/en).
 Version used for this project 20.17.0 LTS.

 Open terminal in root folder and run 'npm install'.
 This command will download all necessary files for this project.